cloudblog004/fantasticfoodies/content/en/posts/3481-recipe-of-super-quick-homemade-crock-pot-honey-garlic-chicken-legs.md

 recipeinstructions:
 - "Everything in the crockpot"
 - "High 4-6 hours, low 8-10.
 Depending on crockpot."
-- "Serve over rice &amp; enjoy.
+- "Serve over rice & enjoy.
 (Mix left over liquid, which will be thin, in to rice for flavor.)"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe